hepplerj/cv/web-cv.md

 *Service to the Profession*

-Referee for these journals, publishers, grant agencies, and academic software repositories: *The Programming Historian*, *The Public Historian*, National Endowment for the Humanities.
+Referee for these journals, publishers, grant agencies, and academic software repositories: *The Programming Historian*, *The Public Historian*, *Pacific Historical Review*, National Endowment for the Humanities.

 \vspace{.4cm}